I. General Policy

 - Facilities not covered by a sponsored research award

 - Equipment not covered by a sponsored research award

 Principal investigator/Program Director (PI/PD) status is a privilege granted to faculty members who hold an academic appointment in the tenure-track or research ranks under Policy 201 “Faculty Appointments, Promotions, and Tenure,” (or an equivalent appointment under any successor policy).
 Instructional or special rank appointments do not have PI/PD Eligibility status.
 The following are guidelines used by the Executive Vice President for Research when granting PI/PD status (i.e. when the EVPR approves the PI Eligibility Form):

 i.
 All persons granted PI/PD authority must accept full responsibility associated with the application for and administration of awarded sponsored projects.

-In all other cases where exceptions to be a PI/PD are requested, the academic/administrative unit leader should make the request before the proposal is submitted for review, as approval rests with the Vice Provost for Research.
+In all other cases where exceptions to be a PI/PD are requested, the academic/administrative unit leader should make the request before the proposal is submitted for review, as approval rests with the Executive Vice President for Research.
 The appropriate mechanism is the PI Eligibility Form.

 B. Proposal Preparation

 All proposals submitted for external funding for projects to be performed by faculty, students, and/or staff at the University require the review and approval of the OSR.
 OSR is responsible for providing the official signature, electronic or physical, for all proposals submitted on behalf of the University.
 Faculty members/principal investigators, or their designee, are not authorized to sign or submit any form of a request for external funding that does not also include OSR’s official approval.